-This is relevant for all students and has implications for Diploma exams and MSc project reports or dissertations.
+This is relevant for all students and has implications for Diploma exams and the writing of MSc project work.

-The sanctions for plagiarism range from the discounting of the assessment completely, to the withholding of the degree or Diploma concerned, to expulsion from the University.
+The sanctions for plagiarism range from the discounting of the course or MSc project work completely, to the withholding of the degree or Diploma concerned, to expulsion from the University.